poorvikappannakn/100-days-linux/Week -13/README.md

 * Passing environment variables to child processes
 * Removing variables using `unset`
 * Understanding variable scope
+* Testing whether a variable is available as an environment variable
+* Observing environment variables using `env`

 ### ✅ Command-Line Arguments